sbndAbhijeet/ChatMe/README.md

 Also did some designing of the UI/UX for the chatbot
 ![alt text](/frontend/src/assets/image.png)

-Of course\!
-Here is a great starting README for your project based on the information you provided.
-Since the project is still in progress, I've created a structure that you can easily update as you add more features and finalize the setup process.

 ## ✨ Features (Current & Planned)

   * **Conversational AI:** Core chat functionality powered by state-of-the-art LLMs like Gemini and OpenAI models.